nemocrys/opencgs_examples/kristmag-si_2D-3D/README.md

 # sim-kristmag-si
 2D-2D or 2D-3D simulation of silicon Czochralski growth using a TMF based on the KristMAG technology.
-Azimuthal averaging with [azimuthalAverage](azimuthalAverage) is based on TODO *add reference*.
+Azimuthal averaging with [azimuthalAverage](azimuthalAverage) is based on the code provided in [nemoFoam-utils](https://github.com/nemocrys/nemoFoam-utils).

 ## Overview